SupposeRay/scwheelchair-simulation/Readme.md

 Maintained by LEI Zhen <zhen001@e.ntu.edu.sg>

+Voronoi Planners & Gazebo Crowd Simulation contributed by BANG YI, https://github.com/bangyii

+## Branch Descriptions
+- `dynamic_dwa:` Contains modifications to shared_dwa which enables dynamic obstacle avoidance using constant velocity forward simulation for detected & tracked dynamic obstacles.
+Detection and tracking of dynamic obstacles is provided by a separate node, eg tysik's detector: https://github.com/tysik/obstacle_detector

+-  `dynamic_dwa_spawn:` Contains first iteration of Gazebo Crowd Simulator which attempts to enable runtime spawn and de-spawn of actors/pedestrians in gazebo.
+Branch is mostly abandoned due to memory leak in Gazebo source, causing removed actors & models to continue using up memory.
+Therefore spawning and de-spawning eventually leads to gazebo crashing within a few minutes.
+Runtime spawning requires modification to gazebo source to remove micro-freezing during spawn.

+- `dynamic_dwa_recycle:` Contains second iteration of Gazebo Crowd Simulator which replaces runtime spawning and de-spawn for recycling of pedestrians.
+When pedestrians are no longer used, they are put underground instead of being removed.
+Number of pedestrians in world are fixed throughout simulation.

+- `dynamic_dwa_recycle_gamma_refactor:` WIP refactoring of gamma_simulator to decouple its logic/contents from ROS node src file.

 ## Simulation Initialization

 1. Run Gazebo simulation environment with the museum scene and the robot